TakanoriHarashima/DNA_NP_motor_simulation/README.md

 MAKE_FIGURES = True # If True, the program generate every snapshots during simulation as png data.
 MAKE_MOVIE = True   # If True, the program concatenate the images by ffmpeg.
 ```
-If MAKE_FIGURES is True, the program generate every snapshots during simulation as png data.
-If MAKE_MOVIE is True, the program concatenate the images by ffmpeg.

 # Author